‘Sports Illustrated’ Bombshell Haley Kalil Stuns In Skimpy Neon Green Bikini For Risque New Instagram Photo

 “OMG perfect body but an even more beautiful smile,” commented a third.

 Haley is one of many models from the Sports Illustrated Swimsuit family that made her way to California for the first weekend of the popular music festival.
-The babe is also joined by Jasmine Sanders, Olivia Culpo, and Danielle Herrington, as well as many others, for the musical extravaganza.
+The model, who is married to NFL player Matt Kalil, is also joined by Jasmine Sanders, Olivia Culpo, and Danielle Herrington, as well as many others, for the musical extravaganza.